outdoor trinidad logo.gif (5127 bytes)

 In the early part of Trinidad history, the Amerindian tribe, the Kalinago had a settlement in this area.
 The name, Salybia, is thought to be derived from Chaleibe, their name for Trinidad.

-Sea bathing, kayaking, Visit a Waterfall
+Sea bathing, kayaking, Visit a Waterfall, fishing

 San Fernando